 Usually, “a force of nature” is used to describe something completely irresistible, but a number of scientists are contemplating engineering on a global scale in order to stop hurricanes and other disasters.
 While the main emphasis is on reducing global warming, more specific solutions are also being envisioned.

-One possible approach is to use the sonic booms of aircraft traveling faster than the speed of sound to disrupt the wind patterns around the eye of a hurricane.
+One possible approach is to use the sonic booms of aircraft travelling faster than the speed of sound to disrupt the wind patterns around the eye of a hurricane.
 Though this seems insanely dangerous to the pilots, there is indeed a chance that it might work and potentially protect hundreds of other lives.

 A more practical, entirely preventative method relies on reducing the temperature of the surface across large swathes of ocean.
 Although this is likely to be expensive, the required investment seems to make sense when the disruption and property damage hurricanes can cause are taken into account.
 The main idea is that hurricane formation is impossible without large amounts of seawater evaporating.
-By suspending a large vertical tube in the ocean from a ring floating on the surface, the actions of waves sloshing over the ring’s rim drive warmer surface water into the colder depths, causing surface temperatures to remain below the storm threshold.
-The concept has been successfully tested in computer models but is awaiting funding for large-scale field testing.
+By suspending a large vertical tube in the ocean from a ring floating on the surface, the actions of waves sloshing over the ring’s rim drives warmer surface water into the colder depths, causing surface temperatures to remain below the storm threshold.
+The concept has been successfully tested in computer models, but is awaiting funding for large-scale field testing.

-Numerous other inventions are available or in development to provide people with the necessities of water, shelter, medical care and food in the aftermath of an earthquake or other disasters.
-Many of them will allow aid agencies to do more with less, freeing up personnel by being easy to use and install, or transport by being extremely lightweight as well as modular or collapsible, meaning that they can be delivered to their destination via air or light vehicle instead of requiring a working road or rail network
+Numerous other inventions are available or in development to provide people with the necessities of water, shelter, medical care and food in the aftermath of an earthquake or other disaster.
+Many of them will allow aid agencies to do more with less, freeing up personnel by being easy to use and install, or transport by being extremely lightweight as well as modular or collapsible, meaning that they can be delivered to their destination via air or light vehicle instead of requiring a working road or rail network.